 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+- The submission file is in OpenOffice, Microsoft Word document file format.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.